 Registration will last for 3 years, starting from the date of your approval.
 After

 this time you will need to renew your registration (see How do I register?).

 Do I need to register?

 I am a landlord letting private rented property.
 Should I register?

-You will have to register if you are a private landlord letting residential property in Scotland unless all the houses you let are covered by one or more exemptions.
+You will have to register if you are a private landlord letting residential property in Scotland unless all the houses you let are covered by an exemption.